slaterbbx/borrellis.bakery/README.md

 **NOTE:** With this type of deployment it is advised to turn off "Build pushed pull request" in your travis-ci project settings on a public repository, since this will cause your site to build and deploy others changes to firebase hosting.
 [Builds on travis](https://travis-ci.com/slaterbbx/borrellis-bakery)

-#### Pipedream.com custom workflow / travis-ci re-build build trigger:
+#### Pipedream.com custom workflow / travis-ci re-build trigger on prismic.io content changes:
 > Fires a Webhook POST request from prismic backend to Pipedream which trigger a POST request to Travis-ci to trigger a rebuild.

 Pipedream workflow at the following link.
 Please note that the Authorization header value is hidden.
 You need to first generate ( requires installing travis CLI and Ruby on rails ) or you can get a token from your user settings page when logged into travic-ci.com and the value for Authorization should be ( token YOUR_TOKEN_HERE )